andrelucasf/andrelucasf/README.md

 ## Hi, I'm André Lucas 👋

-- Software engineering student at the University of Brasília, passionate about technology. 📚 <br>
+- Software engineer at the University of Brasilia, passionate about technology. 📚 <br>
 - Currently I work in the area of web development with HTML, CSS, Typescript, JavaScript, NodeJS, NestJS and React. 🌱
--  Full Stack Developer at Atena Solutions 👨‍💻
+- Software engineer at Cia.
+Hering 👨‍💻

 <br />
 <div  align="center">